Tutorial setup

 spack.cmd.display_specs(result)

-Then exit our editor and add execute permissions to the script before running it as follows:
+Exit the editor and add execute permissions to the script before running it as follows:

 $ chmod u+x find_exclude.py